carlosmfnt/carlosmfnt/README.md

 I'm a full-stack web developer and visual designer.
 Most of the stuff I develop is using either [Next.js](https://nextjs.org/) or [Laravel](https://laravel.com/), but I'm always open to learn new languages and new frameworks!

 + 🧪 I'm currently testing Apple's Beta Software!
-+ ⚛️ My current focus is set on learning Vue using [Vitesse](https://github.com/antfu/vitesse) and excelling in Laravel.
++ ⚛️ My current focus is set on learning [Vue](https://v3.vuejs.org/) and excelling in Laravel.
 + ✨ Next.js, Laravel and TailwindCSS are some of my favourite frameworks.
 + 📫 For further information, feel free to contact me here: [carlos@carlosmfnt.com](mailto:carlos@carlosmfnt.com)